grisha/grisha.github.com/source/_posts/2013-10-26-my-thoughts-on-wsgi.markdown

 CGI dictated that HTTP headers be passed to the CGI script by way of environment variables.
-(Note this explains the origin of the term "environment" - in HTTP there is no "request environment").
-So as to not clash with any other environment variables, CGI would prepend `HTTP_` to every header name, and because environment variables in DOS and Unix are typically case-insensitive, they were capitalized.
+(Note this explains the origin of the term "environment" - in HTTP there is no "request environment", there is simply a "request").
+So as to not clash with any other environment variables, CGI would prepend `HTTP_` to every header name and swap dashes with underscores because dashes are problematic in scripts.
+And because environment variables in DOS and Unix are typically case-insensitive, they were capitalized.

 Now how much sense does any of this make in an environemnt in which WSGI operates?
 The headers are typically read by the webserver and